SPEAK VISUALLY Receive practical tips on how to

-When posting your Ultra Violet inspired visual marketing designs on social media, don’t forget to use the dedicated hashtag #COY2018 and get extra (and unexpected) exposure.
+When posting your Ultimate Gray and Illuminating inspired visual marketing designs on social media, don’t forget to use the dedicated hashtag #COY2021 and get extra (and unexpected) exposure.

 Since 2013, Pantone offers extra color and design tools which match the announcement of the Color of the Year.
 Graphic designers, fashion designers, makeup designers, interior decorators and product manufacturers have access to all sorts of Pantone Color System tools available for creating new and trending products and graphics with the Color of the Year.

 Any kind of product can be manufactured with the Color of the Year.
 For example, Pantone has a line of products that renews every year with the new color: mugs, keychains, and specialized color chips.
 Pantone also has a special plastic color matching system for plastic product manufacturing.

 Graphic designers can incorporate the hue into color schemes for branding, publications or packaging.
 Fashion designers can create clothing and accessories that either showcase the color or use it as an accent.
 Fabric designers can incorporate the color into textured fabrics or patterns for curtains, pillows and throw blankets.
 The possibilities are truly endless when it comes to using the Color of the Year in consumer products.

 Check out the amazing array of products available this year with Ultimate Gray and Illuminating.
 Pantone and their collaborators also sell products with the Color of the Year.
 Look below for the Pantone Partners and their campaigns.